tmr08c/basicbrogrammer.github.io/content/articles/using-github-to-crosspost-to-dev-to.md

 <br>

-In order to do so, we first require 2 inputs from the GitHub workflow: github-token & content-dir.
-These 2 arguments will be retrieved using the [@actions/core](https://github.com/actions/toolkit/tree/main/packages/core) package.
+In order to do so, we first require two inputs from the GitHub workflow: `github-token` & `content-dir`.
+These two arguments will be retrieved using the [@actions/core](https://github.com/actions/toolkit/tree/main/packages/core) package.
 The `github-token` argument will be used to initiate an [Octokit Rest client](https://octokit.github.io/rest.js/v18/) using the [@actions/github](https://github.com/actions/toolkit/tree/main/packages/github) package.
 We can use this instance to request the commit data.
 Once we have the response, all we have to do is iterate over the list of files and see if the filename match a given content directory (from the `content-dir` argument).

 ```typescript
 import * as core from '@actions/core';